alchemycs/hubot-twitter/README.md

 ## Copyright

-Copyright &copy; Mathilde Lemee.
+Copyright © Michael McHugh.
 See LICENSE for details.